 Hospital Presumptive Eligibility (HPE) Flexibilities due to COVID-19Due to the ongoing Public Health Crisis, DHCS is approving immediate enrollment flexibilities for PE providers to limit potential exposure to COVID-19.

 Hospital Presumptive Eligibility (HPE) Enrolling Providers can utilize telephonic signatures for HPE Applications, noting in the case file “COVID-19 protocol.”
-If the individual is not at the hospital and not experiencing an urgent health event which requires immediate care, providers should suggest to the individual to apply online using the Covered CA portal
+If the individual is not at the hospital and not experiencing an urgent health event which requires immediate care, providers should suggest to the individual to apply online using the

 to establish ongoing eligibility for Medi-Cal or Covered California.
 Providers may also obtain an Authorized Representative form for the HPE applicant, allowing an individual acting on behalf of the applicant, to provide the required information to assist with the enrollment of the individual in HPE, thereby minimizing direct contact with the individual and promoting physical distancing.